 The regions a Shared Image version is replicated to can be updated after creation time.
 The time it takes to replicate to different regions depends on the amount of data being copied and the number of regions the version is replicated to.
 This can take a few hours in some cases.
 While the replication is happening, you can view the status of replication per region.
-Once the image replication is complete in a region, you can then deploy a VM or VMSS using that image version in the region.
+Once the image replication is complete in a region, you can then deploy a VM or scale-set using that image version in the region.

 As the Shared Image Gallery, Shared Image and Shared Image version are all resources, they can be shared using the built-in native Azure RBAC controls.
-Using RBAC you can share these resources to other users, service principals, and groups in your organization.
-The scope of sharing these resources is within the same Azure AD tenant.
-Once a user has access to the Shared Image version, they can deploy a VM or a Virtual Machine Scale Set in any of the subscriptions they have access to within the same Azure AD tenant as the Shared Image version.
+Using RBAC you can share these resources to other users, service principals, and groups.
+You can even share access to individuals outside of the tenant they were created within.
+Once a user has access to the Shared Image version, they can deploy a VM or a Virtual Machine Scale Set.
 Here is the sharing matrix that helps understand what the user gets access to: